 This course meets once a week.
 Missing any class meetings will hamper your ability to complete the work in this course.
 Your attendance percentage will also indicate the maximum final grade you can earn in this course.
 If you miss 3 classes, you have attended 78.6% of class meetings.
 Accordingly, your final grade will not be higher than a C+, regardless of any other work completed.
 Please see my attendance policy at my Temple web page: https://sites.temple.edu/hachadoorian/specification-grading/.

 - PostGIS in Action, 2e, by Obe & Hsu

 - The official PostgreSQL Documentation

 PostGIS in Action is available directly from the publisher at the link above.
 The publisher regularly runs sales.
 If you sign up for their Deal of the Day email far enough in advance, there is a good chance you will be able to purchase the text at 40%-50% off.
 This is a very hands-on book, with many code examples and implementation recommendations, and you are required to purchase a physical copy.
 I expect that you will get significant use out of it even after the conclusion of the course.

-The PostgreSQL Documentation is, IMHO, one of the best examples of software documentation that the world has ever seen.
+The PostgreSQL Documentation is, IMHO, one of the best examples of software documentation that the world has seen.
 Since Postgres strives to be a standards-compliant implementation of SQL, the docs, in addition to providing instruction on how to use Postgres, make clear what the standard requires and where and why Postgres SQL sometimes diverges from it.
 I will be assigning sections from the documentation to read, but you should become familiar with it beyond the specifically assigned sections, as you will refer back to it over and over in your use of Postgres and PostGIS.